Chiquita Canyon Landfill Response

 • Title 27, California Code of Regulations, Section 20750 – Site Maintenance

-• Stability analysis
+•

-• Participation in Multiagency Site Visit – On November 2, 2023, staff from the Los Angeles County Department of Public Health, Solid Waste Management Program, acting as the Local Enforcement Agency (LEA), CalRecycle, South Coast Air Quality Management District (SCAQMD), Los Angeles Regional Water Quality Control Board (RWQCB), the Department of Toxic Substances Control (DTSC) and the United States Environmental Protection Agency Region 9 (USEPAR9) conducted a site visit at the Chiquita Canyon Landfill.
+• On November 2, 2023, staff from the Los Angeles County Department of Public Health’s Solid Waste Management Program, acting as the solid waste local enforcement agency (LEA), CalRecycle, South Coast Air Quality Management District (SCAQMD), Los Angeles Regional Water Quality Control Board (RWQCB), the Department of Toxic Substances Control (DTSC) and the United States Environmental Protection Agency Region 9 (USEPAR9) conducted a site visit at the Chiquita Canyon Landfill.
+In addition, CalRecycle staff participated in a site visit on May 23, 2024, with LEA and USEPA staff to verify site conditions necessary to complete the review of the slope stability report.

 Visit CalRecycle’s Chiquita Canyon Sanitary Landfill webpage for more.